Effects of Forces (Cambridge (CIE) IGCSE Co-ordinated Sciences (Double Award): Physics): Flashcards

 • Define balanced forces.

-Balanced forces are forces acting on an object that are equal in magnitude and opposite in direction, so there is no resultant force on the object.
+Balanced forces occur when the forces acting on an object are equal in magnitude and opposite in direction, resulting in no net force acting on the object.

 • When do unbalanced forces occur?

-Unbalanced forces occur when the forces on an object are unequal in magnitude or not opposite in direction.
-This produces a resultant force that changes the object's motion.
+Unbalanced forces occur when the forces acting on an object are unequal in magnitude or not opposite in direction, resulting in a net force that causes the object to accelerate in the direction of the net force.

 • An object is travelling forward at a constant speed in a straight line.
 A force is applied perpendicular to the direction of the object's motion.
-What is the effect on the object's motion?
+What is the effect of the force on the object's motion?

 • An object is travelling forward at a constant speed in a straight line.
-What is the effect on its motion if a forward-acting force is applied?
+What is the effect on the object's motion if a forward acting force is applied?

 • True or False?